Changelog

 - Added the

-suite of functions, after making an empty distribution withdst()
+set_suite of functions, after making an empty distribution withdst().

 distplyr 0.1.0